lantiga/exoref/README.md

 ### Exopromise

-An Exopromise is a Redis-based implementation of Clojure promises.
+An Exopromise is a Redis-based implementation of a Clojure promise.
 To create a promise, go:

 ```clojure
 (ns hello-world